Thebinarymonster/thebinarymonster.github.io/index.md

 What that means is that every Monday there will be at least one new poem on this blog, so check back weekly.
 All the poems are/will be written by me.

+## 9-16-2019
+## Practically Triangular

+I am: not quite, so close, only 2 sides but I want 3
+Come on, I don't even have one knee
+Almost, unlike everyone else

+I am different
+I am special
+And I don't need that third side

+### :)

+## 9-9-2019
 ## Here is my first poem:

 evergreens are forever green
 unanimosly green
 oh what liberty to be green
 the payment-stares of wonder

 as if you were at a baseball game
 your favorite player-a home run
 there might be stares of awe or fame
 I know it must be hot in that sun

 ### And don't forget to check back next Monday for more! :)